Mariorioh/Scripts/AlibabaSecurityCenter/AegisAlertBeeper/readme.txt

     - AccessKeyPair.py
     - config.json
     - script_runner.sh
 2.)
-Open the following files:
-    - AegisAlertBeeper.py
-    - MangoBot.py
-    - AccessKeyPair.py
-3.)
-Edit the line:
-    >> script_path = ""
-    replace with:
-    >> script_path = "<path/to/your/working/directory"
-4.)
 Edit the config.json file:
     - Fill up with your Alibaba Access ID, Secret Key, Mango Bot ID, Token, and Room ID accordingly.

 How To Use